nselby/nselby.github.io/_posts/2017-07-07-I-Will-Pay-Shaun-King-$1000.md

 So I went to the Washington Post’s <a href="https://www.washingtonpost.com/graphics/national/police-shootings-2017/" target="_blank">Fatal Force</a> database.
 Mind you, that database only covers fatal police <em>shootings</em>.
 Now, my professional experience is that about 15% more people are intentionally killed each year by police than are shot - so if there are 1,000 people fatally shot by police in a given year, there will be about 150 more people who were died after a police encounter but who were not shot.
 The majority of those are drug overdoses and heart attacks.

-But it’s strange that Mr. King’s number of 27 isn’t out there at all, except in Mr. King’s tweet.
+Mr. King’s number of 27 comes from killedbypolice.net.
+Brian Burghart and I figured this out during a long phone call.

+OK.
+In my experience, KBP includes a whole lot of noise - deaths in prison, accidental deaths, deaths in jail - none of which are police deaths.
+But whatever.
 The Washington Post counted 15 people.
-I would expect, therefore, another three people to have died after not being shot - but hell: let’s call it another ten.
-That still doesn’t make 27.
+I would expect, therefore, another three people to have died after not being shot - but hell, let's not quibble: let’s spot Shaun another 12.
+It's not about the 27 (other than I think Mr. King pulls data out of his ass).
+It's about his "professional estimation" as to justification.

-But let’s not quibble.
 Let’s go to the 15 people the Washington Post lists as being shot to death by police.

-See, Mr. King avers that 10 of those 15 will be “avoidable”, or not “justifiable,” given his professional estimation.
+See, Mr. King avers that 65% - 10 of those 15  - will be “avoidable”, or not “justifiable,” given his professional estimation.

 So which of these are the 10 “avoidable” police killings?